pigeonfresh/component-spacing/README.md

 ## Configuration

 ### Vertical vs Horizontal
-This package assumes you will want to use margins and paddings on the block-axis (for in man cases: top to bottom).
+This package assumes you will want to use margins and paddings on the block-axis (in many cases: top to bottom).
 If you want to create a spacing system for side scrolling websites you can set the vertical prop to true:
 ```scss
 $vertical: true;
 ```